haijiaoliuhao91/RDVKeyboardAvoiding/README.md

 ## Setup

 Drop the `RDVKeyboardAvoidingScrollView.h` and `RDVKeyboardAvoidingScrollView.m` into your project.
-If you don't have ARC enabled, you will need to set a `-fobjc-arc` compiler flag on both source files.
-For use with `UIViewController` classes, include `RDVKeyboardAvoidingScrollView.h` in your `UIViewController` subclass and set it's view to be an instance of this class.
+If you don't have ARC enabled, you will need to set a `-fobjc-arc` compiler flag on the `.m` source file.
+For use with `UIViewController` classes, include `RDVKeyboardAvoidingScrollView.h` in your `UIViewController` subclass and set its view to be an instance of this class.
 If you are using a xib file, set the view's class in the `Identity Inspector`.

 ## Example Usage